duglin/tools/demoscript/README.md

 - `USESAVED` : Use the saved output in the tar file instead of running each command.
 This is good for off-line demos.
 But, keep in mind that since it doesn't actually the the command it doesn't change the state of anything.
+Which means it might not work properly if the a command requires a previous command to change something in the system - that change will not be there.

 ## Demoing